The-Silent-One/Random_Shell/Readme.md

-These are random scripts I made eachone automates a task.
+These are random scripts I made each one automates a task.